SquidwardSama/SQL-Playground/Maven Analytics/Single Table Analysis.md

 # Single Table Analysis

---Using the 'Big 6' of SQL Syntax to solve simple, single table, business problems.
+-- Using the 'Big 6' of SQL Syntax to solve simple, single table, business problems.

  *Issue: A change in management has occurred and we want to notify our customers via email*